Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 When you create an attribute set with attribute copying, you copy all attributes from the selected attribute set once.
 After copying, the attribute set behaves like an attribute set without attribute inheritance.
-Further changes in the copied attribute set or not affecting the created attribute set.
+Further changes in the copied attribute set are not affecting the created attribute set.

 #### Prerequisites